abhishekpatelmc/rental-analysis/README.md

 # Rental Analysis

 > This a Rental Analysis project which analysis and predict the rental price of the house in the various reions.
+This uses Machine Learning model for prediction.

 ## Demo